-BEFORE THE TENNESSEE PUBLIC UTILITY COMMISSION
+BEFORE THE TENNESSEE PUBLIC UTILITY COMMISSION NASHVILLE, TENNESSEE

-NASHVILLE, TENNESSEE

-June 6, 2024
+April 28, 2025

+IN RE:)

+)

-IN RE:) CHATTANOOGA GAS COMPANY PETITION FOR APPROVAL OF ITS 2023 ANNUAL RATE REVIEW FILING PURSUANT TO TENN.
-CODE ANN. § 65-5-103(d)(6)))) DOCKET NO. 24-00024
+CHATTANOOGA GAS COMPANY PETITION FOR) DOCKET NO.

+EXTENSION OF ITS PIPE REPLACEMENT) 25-00021

+PROGRAM)

 ORDER GRANTING THE PETITION TO INTERVENE FILED BY THE CONSUMER ADVOCATE

-This matter is before the Administrative Judge of the Tennessee Public Utility Commission ("Commission" or "TPUC") to consider the Petition to Intervene filed by the Consumer Advocate Division of the Office of the Tennessee Attorney General ("Consumer Advocate") on May 6, 2024.
+This matter is before the Administrative Judge of the Tennessee Public Utility Commission ("Commission" or "TPUC") to consider the Petition to Intervene filed by the Consumer Advocate Division of the Office of the Tennessee Attorney General ("Consumer Advocate") on April 10, 2025.

 RELEVANT BACKGROUND

-Chattanooga Gas Company ("CGC" or the "Company") is a wholly-owned subsidiary of Southern Company Gas and is incorporated under the laws of Tennessee.
+On March 13, 2025, Chattanooga Gas Company ("CGC" or the "Company") filed the Chattanooga Gas Company Petition for Extension of Its Pipe Replacement Program ("CGC Petition").
+CGC is a wholly-owned subsidiary of Southern Company Gas and is incorporated under the laws of Tennessee.
 CGC is a public utility under the jurisdiction of the Commission and is in the business of transporting, distributing, and selling natural gas in the greater Chattanooga and Cleveland, Tennessee areas within Hamilton and Bradley Counties.
-On April 19, 2024, CGC filed the Chattanooga Gas Company Petition for Approval of Its 2023 Annual Rate Review Filing ("CGC Petition").

 1 CGC Petition, p.
-2 (April 19, 2024).

-2 Id. at 1-2.
+2 (March 14, 2025).

 CONSUMER ADVOCATE'S PETITION TO INTERVENE

-On May 6, 2024, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+On April 10, 2025, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Commission.
+According to the Petition to Intervene, CGC sought approval to replace seventy-three miles of mains over seven years at an estimated cost of \$118 million.3 The actual cost of CGC's Pipeline Replacement Program ("PRP") would be recovered through the Company's Annual Rate Review Mechanism ("ARRM").4 The Consumer Advocate states that in order to reach its initial goal, CGC maintains it would need to "accelerate the number of miles replaced each year and its PRP investment" which would result in greater rate impacts to its customers.5 In order to avoid a greater impact on rates, CGC seeks to extend the timeframe for completing the project by an additional three years.6

 The Consumer Advocate maintains that the:

-interests of consumers, including without limitation the proposed increase in rates to be paid by CGC's consumers, may be affected by determinations and orders made by the Commission with respect to: (1) the interpretation, application, and implementation of Tenn.
-Code Ann.§ 65-5-103(d)(6) and other relevant statutory and regulatory provisions; and (2) the review and analysis of the supporting schedules and other documentation, financial spreadsheets, and materials provided by CGC.3

-Further, the Consumer Advocate asserts that only by participating in this docket can it adequately represent the interests of Tennessee consumers.4 CGC does not oppose the Consumer Advocate's Petition to Intervene.
+interests of consumers may be affected by determinations and orders made by the Commission with respect to: (1) the interpretation, application, and implementation of Tenn.
+Code Ann.§ 65-5-103(d)(6) and other relevant statutory and regulatory provisions; and (2) the review and analysis of the supporting schedules and other documentation, financial spreadsheets, and materials provided by CGC.7 Further, the Consumer Advocate asserts that only by participating in this docket can it adequately represent the interests of Tennessee consumers.8 CGC did not oppose the Consumer Advocate's Petition to Intervene.
+3 Petition to Intervene, p.
+2 (April 10, 2025).